nus-cs2103/website-base/admin/tp-expectations.md

 **The expected level of _functionality_ from a team is roughly ==what you can achieve if each member contributes about the same amount of functional code as required by a <tooltip content="i.e., if all requirements were met at the _minimal_ level specified">typical iP</tooltip>==**.
 </div>

 ==There are no extra marks for exceeding implementation _effort_ bar== stated above.
 Hence, _effort_ is graded on mostly an S/U basis) -- it is the _quality_ of the code that really determines the marks for _implementation_ component (more info <trigger trigger="click" for="modal:tPexpectations-implementationGrading">here</trigger>).
-So, you are better off spending more effort in improving other aspects of the project.
-Try to avoid adding more features than necessary, unless you are doing it out of interest.
+Try to avoid adding more features than necessary, unless you are doing it out of interest; you are better off spending more effort in improving other aspects of the project instead.
 As mentioned elsewhere, a functionality just the right size and of high quality will earn more marks than a functionality that is bigger (or more difficult, or more interesting/novel) but of lower quality.

 <div tags="m--cs2103">